 Located on the corner of Main Street and 1st Avenue North, the Aurora Community/Senior Center was built in 1991 as a multiuse facility for the community.
 This historic replica of Aurora’s first train depot is recreated in both location and architecture, and has a welcoming presence on Aurora’s Main Street.

-It is home to the Aurora Senior Citizens Club, as well as community events, including Pumpkin Fest, Annual Community Meeting, and Holiday Heritage Festival.
+It is home to the Aurora Senior Citizens Club, as well as community events, including Pumpkin Fest, Annual Community Meetings, and Local Blood Drives.

 The Community Center served as the hub for Aurora’s Centennial, which was held in 2003.
-At that time, a Pioneer Monument and Memorial Brick patio were constructed to commemorate the event.
+At that time, a Pioneer Monument and Memorial Brick patio was constructed to commemorate the event.

 The Community Center is a popular meeting place for organizations, including All-Slav Club, Slovenian Women, SOAR, Girl Scouts, and Boy Scouts.